Valery Devyatyorov: Crimes

 Devyatyorov's first recorded attack took place on 16 July 1967, following by at least five more rapes carried out through September of that year on the 11th, 19th, 22nd, 26th, and 29th.
 The day after the final rape for that month, Devyatyorov committed his first murder.
 The victim, Katya Vechkovskaya, was an eight-grade student at School No. 116, who had gone to see a play at the Sary-Arka Theater and was returning home with the bus.
 At around 11 PM, Vechkovskaya got off at the Vodokhranilishte stop (now Lake Sairan), and walked towards her home.
 According to her classmates, who remained at the bus stop to wait for another bus, she crossed Abay Avenue and walked along a concrete fence around a vacant lot toward her home in the unfinished eight microdistrict.
 No one saw her alive after that.
 At around that time, a drunk Devyatyorov, who was in the area to see a foreman, came across the schoolgirl just 20 meters from the entrance to the building where she lived.
 Using his technique, Devyatyorov went up to her and raped her, but supposedly accidentally strangled Vechkovskaya to death, as he claimed that used too much force.

 Five more attacks occurred throughout October, on the 7th, 8th, 11th, 24th, and 28th.
-On Komsomol Day, in Krasnogvardeisky Prospekt, he attempted to rape Olga Kvaskshina, a girl who traveling with him on the bus, but her neighbor, who was following them from behind, intervened and managed to save her.
+On Komsomol Day, in Krasnogvardeisky Prospekt, he attempted to rape Olga Kvaskshina, a girl who traveled with him on the bus, but her neighbor, who was following them from behind, intervened and managed to save her.
 Forty minutes later, Devyatyorov raped Larisa Samoylova at the next stop.